koochyrat/VRTweaks/README.md

 # VRTweaks
-Subnautica Below Zero Mod to Add Tweaks for VR
+Subnautica Below Zero Mod to Add Tweaks for Pimax VR

 Add in Pimax specific fixes to fix culling at edges.
 Also fixes double vision UI.